pve/foobotapi/txt/deploymentparams.md

 we want the executing function to run under a service account that can access the specific object.

-build steps can have their own roles.
+build steps can have their own roles. (need to have: so cloudbuild does not need their permissions. )

 ## Permissions granularity